What are preservatives? How do preservatives affect your health? Is it good to preserve food? Well, let’s find out.

 Preservatives are a type of food additive that is added to certain foods to prolong shelf life by keeping microorganisms from breaking down the products.
-Food such as bread, meat, junk food and mostly everything found in a traditional grocery store has preservatives.
-Most food that spoils and molds fast does not contain preservatives.
+Food such as bread, meat, junk food and most everything found in a traditional grocery store has preservatives.
+Most food that spoils and moulds fast does not contain preservatives.
 Some preservatives are safe but some can be questionable.
-The next time you pull something out the pantry look for some of the ingredients in this text to know what is safe and not so safe for your body.
+The next time you pull something out the pantry looking for some of the ingredients in this text to know what is safe and not so safe for your body

 Looking at an energy drink label, you may see an ingredient called Taurine.
 This is a substance that is used to help maintain water and electrolyte balance in the blood.
 It can also be naturally found in meats, fish, and breast milk.